-Successful exploitation of this vulnerability could allow for arbitrary code execution in the context of the logged on user.
+Successful exploitation of the most severe of these vulnerabilities could allow for arbitrary code execution in the context of the logged on user.
 Depending on the privileges associated with the user an attacker could then install programs; view, change, or delete data; or create new accounts with full user rights.
 Users whose accounts are configured to have fewer user rights on the system could be less impacted than those who operate with administrative user rights.